The African Savanna is a vast grassland environment that spans the entire continent of Africa from the center to the southeast.

 These diminutive mammals reach a maximum length of 10–12 inches and weigh just about 2.2 pounds.

-Meerkats are social animals that congregate in larger populations from their smaller social groups.
+Meerkats are social animals congregating in larger populations from their smaller social groups.

-It is common practice for a small number of meerkats to be designated as lookouts while the remaining meerkats seek food such as insects, birds, fruits, and reptiles.
+It is common practice to designate a small number of meerkats as lookouts while others seek food, such as insects, birds, fruits, and reptiles.

-They make a high-pitched, piercing call whenever they come upon a potential threat, such as a hawk or an eagle.
-Everyone takes cover when the warning sign is displayed.
+They make a high-pitched, piercing call whenever they encounter a potential threat, such as a hawk or an eagle.
+When the warning sign is displayed, everyone takes cover.

 13. Rhinoceros